Common Co-Occurring Diagnoses in People With Eating Disorders and How Ezer Psychotherapy Treats Them

 Treatment at Ezer Psychotherapy:

-• Behavioral strategies to improve meal planning and self-monitoring.
+• Behavioral strategies to improve meal planning and structure

 6. Substance Use Disorders

-How it presents: Using alcohol or drugs to cope with emotions, suppress appetite, or manage anxiety.
+• Using alcohol or drugs to cope with emotions

 Treatment at Ezer Psychotherapy: